Research the company on their websites ( check below on how to research)

 Connect with hiring managers or recruiters on LinkedIn if possible, to maintain the relationship for future opportunities

 Follow up with everyone after the interview and let them know you are interested in future roles.
-Keep them all close!
+Keep them all close and here is how.

 If you want to know the culture and environment, find out with informational interviews.
-Interview is two-way street.
-As much as employers are trying to identify the fit, you should do the same.
+The interview is a two-way street.
+As much as employers try to identify the fit, you should do the same.

 Are you fit for one another?